 + PRO: Access to free education

-Anyone who is legally resident in the UK has the right to send their child to a public school at no cost.
-This is an option worth exploring especially for expats with children who speak English or are young enough to pick up the language.
+If you are legally resident in the UK, you have the right to send your child to a public school at no cost.
+This option is worth exploring, especially if your children speak English or are young enough to pick up the language.

 - CON: Standard of public schools is variable

 While public schools in the UK are free, the standard of education varies considerably.
-Better public schools tend to be oversubscribed with priority given to students living locally.
-There are also lots of failing schools especially in inner-city areas.
-It’s worth investing time reading a school’s Ofsted report in order to make an informed decision.
+Better public schools tend to be oversubscribed, with priority given to students living locally.
+There are also lots of failing schools, especially in inner-city areas.
+It’s worth investing time in reading a school’s Ofsted report in order to make an informed decision.

 Weather in the UK